lukasjhan/promise-practice/README.md

 - Job Results: Each job should return a result that callers can access
 - Cancel Jobs: Support cancellation of specific jobs before they begin execution
 - Error Handling: Properly handle and propagate errors from failed jobs
-- Query Job Status: Allow querying the status of a job (optional)

-## Testing Requirements

-- Create a test script that demonstrates:
-  - Adding multiple jobs with different execution times
-  - Showing that jobs execute in sequence regardless of their duration
-  - Cancelling specific jobs and verifying they don't execute
-  - Confirming that the job queue continues processing after cancellations
+- Failed Job Recovery: Move failed jobs to a recovery queue with retry capabilities
+- Retry Configuration: Support configurable retry parameters (delay, max attempts, priority)
-  - Querying the status of jobs (optional)
+- Recovery Workers: Implement a worker pool for parallel processing of recovery jobs

 ## Constraints

 - Complete the challenge within 1 hour
-- No external libraries for promise management (only vanilla JS/TS)
+- No external libraries for promise management
 - Focus on functionality rather than UI implementation